The Biggest Pet Sales For Your Labor Day Celebration

 Waggo

 Celebrated by design-forward publications like Domino, Dwell, and Goop, Waggo is where the pet world meets sleek aesthetics but doesn’t neglect playfulness.
-Currently offering 25 percent off their entire catalog, there’s no shortage of ways to treat your pet (and your wallet) at this sale.
+There’s no shortage of ways to treat your pet (and your wallet) at this sale.

 Modernbeast

-If you’ve been looking to outfit your pup in the latest styles — including but not limited to floral bandanas, seasonal sweaters, and all things gingham — look no further than Modernbeastopens in a new tab.
-The non-profit is the perfect pit stop for pet parents on the way to an end of summer bash or ramping up their pup’s fall wardrobe.
-Offering 15 percent off sweaters, bandanas, and much more, there are plenty of reasons to pop over to this seasonal sale.
+The non-profitopens in a new tab is the perfect pit stop for pet parents on the way to an end-of-summer bash or ramping up their pup’s fall wardrobe.
+Offering savings on sweaters, adorable felt toys, and more, there are plenty of reasons to pop over to this seasonal sale.

 Chewy

-One of our most trusted sources for durable leashes, scratching posts, and interactive toys, most pet parents count Chewy as one of their go-to destinations.
-Now, some of our favorite items are majorly discounted, so if you’ve been looking forward to surprising your cat a new wand toy, now’s the perfect time.
+Most pet parents count Chewy as one of their go-to destinations for everything from food to favorite toys.
+Now, some of our favorite items are majorly discounted, so if you’ve been looking forward to surprising your pet with something fun, now’s the perfect time.

+As pet parents, we try our best not to be wastefulopens in a new tab — we use compostable poop bagsopens in a new tab, planet-friendly grooming productsopens in a new tab, and even mend tattered toys when possible.
+But some items that have been subjected to the dagger teeth of a puppy or the talons of a cat simply are beyond repair and need to be swapped out for more durable items.
+Thankfully, you can stock up on sustainable pet toys at P.L.A.Y.
+This Labor Day weekend, they’re offering major deals for a little supply replenish — plus 25 percent off all orders over $75 with the code LABORDAY23.

+You can always count on Wild Oneopens in a new tab to have your pet covered.
+As much as we love their carriers and toys and bowls and...OK, everything they make, their Walk Kits are kind of classics.
+All the colorways are currently on sale for 15 percent off.
+The discount automatically applies at checkout.

 Harry Barker

-It’s difficult to strike a balance between beach-shack chic and modern design, but Harry Barker makes the beachcore aesthetic work for pups and their people.
-From nautical rope toys to Ralph Lauren-esque laid-back preppy beds, the brand is putting their summer best on display this holiday weekend.
-They’re offering 20 percent off sitewide (excluding clearance items) September 1 through 6; just use code HAPPYLDW20 at checkout.
+It’s difficult to strike a balance between beach-chic and modern design, but Harry Barker makes the beachcore aesthetic work for pups and their people.
+From a sleek, ocean-blue dog bowl to a cozy post-swim puppy robe, the brand is putting their summer best on display this holiday weekend.

-As pet parents, we try our best not to be wasteful — we use compostable poop bagsopens in a new tab, planet-friendly grooming productsopens in a new tab, and even mend tattered toys when possible.
-However, some items that have been subjected to the dagger teeth of a puppy or the talons of a cat simply are beyond repair and need to be swapped out for more durable items.
-That’s where P.L.A.Y.’s sustainable offerings come in handy.
-This Labor Day weekend they’re offering 25 percent off orders of $75+ with code: LABORDAY22 for those of us needing to replenish our supplies.

 Avery Felman